Peter Hanning

-Peter Hanning (9 April 1945 - 18 May 2015) was the Connétable of the Parish of St Saviour, in Jersey, from 2007 until 2011.
+Peter Hanning (9 April 1945 - 18 May 2015) was the Connétable of the Parish of St Saviour in Jersey from 2007 until 2011.

-Biography

-Hanning was born on 9 April 1945, in Jersey.

-He was educated at Victoria College, Jersey, and Brixton School of Building before joining the family firm, F. Hanning & Son Ltd, Decorators.

-He was elected three times to the board of the Jersey Mutual Insurance Society and was its president in 2001.

-He was a keen yachtsman and from 1996–1997 was Commodore of St Helier Yacht Club, Jersey.
-He was also a life member of the Royal Channel Island Yacht Club, a national sailing judge, national match race umpire and regional race officer.

-He was a former Jersey Squash Racquets Association secretary, coach, umpire and referee.

 Political career

-On 24 August 2007, Hanning was sworn-in as Connétable of St Saviour in the Royal Court of Jersey.
+On 24 August 2007, Hanning was sworn in as Connétable of St Saviour in the Royal Court of Jersey.
 As Connétable, he represented the parish in the States of Jersey.
 He was nominated to the States of Jersey Planning Applications Panel.